-If you are still concerned, talk to your SENCo about making a referral to specialist services e.g. speech and language therapy.
-Talk to parents who may be able to tell you more about how the child's speech, language and communication.
+If you are still concerned, talk to your SENCo or setting manager about making a referral to specialist services e.g. speech and language therapy.
+Talk to parents who may be able to tell you more about their child's speech, language and communication.